All illustrations courtesy of the Naruyama Gallery.

 “What do you mean?”

 Murata had placed Edward in the outlying areas for one week and in the city for four days.
 Although Murata had recommended a country-based English-language translator, he and Edward did not get along.
-Also, Edward said, the other translator’s English was good, but he was unable to understand subtleties, such as humour and tone.
+Also, Edward said, the other translator’s English was good, but he was unable to understand subtleties, such as humor and tone.
 We agreed it would make more sense for me to come to the country.
 He said that he would speak to the press agent at Murata and arrange for us to stay at different hotels, but I told him that would not be necessary.

 It’s hard to lie to my mother, because she is an expert liar.
 I told her that I was going to the country for work, to translate for a Murata guest speaker for the cotton panel.
 I said, “She is supposed to be quite an influential business lady.”